 When you plan a workflow, you decide what actions need to happen to prepare your app for deployment, then codify and orchestrate the deployment process by:

-- Deciding which steps and sub-steps to use
+- Deciding which steps to use

 - Assigning actions that need attention or action by users, such as app signing, testing, or stakeholder sign-off

 Building the workflow

 - From the App List, choose the app

 - From the App Versions page, click Workflow

 - On the AppName Workflow page, click Add Stage.
 An Add Stage dialog appears, with a list of the available stages.